 - Winning House Team awards

 - Star pupil awards

-- Investors in Pupils individual target rewards (e.g. stationery sets)
+- 'Spotted' box prizes for showing respect and good manners

-- 'Spotted' box prizes
+- Certificates for 'Acts of Extreme Kindness'

 - Postcards Home

 - 100% individual attendance certificate

 - Highest class attendance award (Bobby Bear)

 8.2 Sanctions (consequence)

 Whilst the majority of our pupils will meet our expectations for the majority of the time, there will be occasions when they make inappropriate choices.
 Just as we reward pupils for good behaviour choices, it is important that they understand there are consequences for inappropriate choices.